enormandeau/tmux_cheatsheet/README.md

 logout
 ```

-You can also create the following alias in your `~/.bashrc` file: `alias lo='logout'` to reduce this to two keystrokes.

 ## Why reinvent the wheel?

 The two following cheatsheets are absolutely great, so I let them deal with the details of how to use tmux.
 I also add a link to the official manual.